 Whether you realize it, you are taking part in a grand spiritual experiment.
 The goal is to experience lessons.
 It takes on a whole new meaning when you finally come to terms with this aspect of life.

 When The Right Answer is Not Enough

 Every child you meet is always asking questions.
-Why this or that?
-What’s that?
-How does that work?
-When we answer the call to begin our journey, we return to childlike innocence.
+What this or that, and how does it work?
+We return to childlike innocence when we answer the call to begin our journey.
 We are rekindling the curiosity of our nature.
 So start asking the right questions and never stop.
+(2)

 What are the Right Questions to Ask Yourself?